Principal Investigator:

 Guillaume Terradot( at ed.ac.uk)

-Guillaume obtained his Bachelor in Life Sciences at Université Pierre et Marie Curie, his Master in Interdisciplinary Approaches to Life Science at Université Paris Diderot, and finally his PhD in our lab..
-He is currently back with us working on modeling of pH and electrochemical gradient regulation in E. coli.
+Guillaume obtained his Bachelor's in Life Sciences at Université Pierre et Marie Curie, his Master in Interdisciplinary Approaches to Life Science at Université Paris Diderot, and finally his PhD in our lab..
+He is currently back with us working on the modeling of pH and electrochemical gradient regulation in E. coli.

 PhD Students